VictorScoolExper/AngularCourse/README.md

 ## Notes
 Find All the course projects in the master branch,
-All the repos that contain the section in the name are from the Udemy course
+All the repos that contain the section in the name are from the Udemy course.